jlab-hep/localdb-docs/docs/config.md

 ## Synchronization Tool

+- `local` : configures for local MongoDB server
-- local.host: IP address of the Local DB server (default.
+    - `host` : IP address of MongoDB (default.
 "127.0.0.1" or "localhost")
-- local.port: The port number of the Local DB server (default.
+    - `port` : The port number of MongoDB (default.
 "27017")
-- local.username: username of user account in Local DB if the user authentication is required
-- local.password: password of user account in Local DB if the user authentication is required
-- master.host: IP address of the Master Server (default.
-"127.0.0.1" or "localhost")
-- master.port: The port number of the Master Server (default.
-"27017")
-- master.username: username of user account in Master Server if the user authentication is required
+    - `username` : username of user account in MongoDB if the user authentication is required
-- master.password: password of user account in Master Server if the user authentication is required
+    - `password` : password of user account in MongoDB if the user authentication is required
+- `master` : configures for master MongoDB server <br>
+    Please ask to the manager of DB server for `host`, `port`, `username` and `password` of master MongoDB
-- logfile: path to log output file
+- `logfile` : path to log output file

 ```yml
 local: